sfweller84/rpacktests/README.md

 # rpacktests
-Suite of basic R package tests for R packages
+Suite of basic R package tests for R packages to ascertain that package was installed successfully.